haidarptrw/.github/README.md

 ## About Me

 Music and Visual Art enthusiast.
-Mainly programming stuff, but also music producing as a hobby.
+Mainly programming stuff, but also doing music producing as a hobby.
-I have experiences in Data Science, Game Development (Unity), and Software Engineering (Full-stack Web Developer).
+I also do things in Data Science, Game Development, and Software Web Development.
-Still learning lot of things.
+I am Still learning lot of things, hoping to be as versatile as ever.

 ### Social: